How does it work?

 - Users and Consumers

 - The MONROE platform can help users and consumers to make an informed choice of their network provider.

 - By evaluating the performance of novel applications and protocols in a real operational setting, an experimental platform is crucial for researchers and innovators.

 MONROE run a series of Open Calls where external users applied for funding to run experiments.
 The first one was targeted at researchers, innovators and businesses that depend on MBB networks.
 The second was opened to all user groups.
-We will be opening the platform to all external users in the third year of the project.
+The platform is now open to all external users.
+You can read more about in the section “Become a member”.